Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data

 In Figures \ref{fig:pred_srs} and \ref{fig:pred_strat}, we plot the predictions $(\{\widehat{W}(\bld{s}_i):i\in A\})$ vs. the true process $\left(\left\{W(\bld{s}_i):i\in A\right\}\right)$ for different choices of $n$, when $\text{Pr}(\bld{\delta}|n)$ is defined by SRS without replacement and by stratified random sampling respectively.
 In both figures, we see that the scatter plots are mostly aligned with the 45{\degree} reference line even for the smaller values of $n$.
-This suggests that the model is able to perform efficiently even with small subsample size.
-We also see a decrease in variance in the scatter plots as $n$ increases, which does indicate that the predictions are more precise as $n$ increases.
+This suggests that the model is able to predict accurately even with small subsample size.
+We also see an increase in $R^2$ value as $n$ increases, which does indicate that the predictions become more precise as we increase $n$.
 Thus in terms of prediction, we see similar properties for both sampling designs in this simulation study.